 How can I prevent periodontal disease?

 Periodontal disease affects your overall health.
-It may have a connection to such conditions as:
+Along with tooth loss, it may have a connection to such conditions as:

 - Heart disease